 Even though the straight line distance isn’t far, the drive from La Fortuna to Monteverde took us 3 hours since there are no roads that cut through the center of Arenal Volcano National Park.
 We also had to drive around Laguna de Arenal and this added considerable time and distance.
 But 3 hours later we were in Monteverde and we stayed at a very cheap hotel called Hotel El Bosque.
 In places like Costa Rica where we were going to be out and about almost the entire day, we opted for cheap but comfortable accommodations.
 Although this place was cheap, it certainly wasn’t comfortable so I wouldn’t recommend it.

 The main attraction in this area is the Cloud Forest Biological Reserve, a sanctuary to over 500 species of birds, 130 species of mammals, and 120 species of reptiles and amphibians.
-For this excursion, we opted for the guided tour ($37 per person for foreigners) on the recommendation of friends who had been here before.
+For this excursion, we opted for the guided tour ($37 per person for foreigners and $27 if you have a student ID) on the recommendation of friends who had been here before.
 They had tours at 7:30am, 11:30am, and 1:30 pm.
 Since we had a 3-hour drive from La Fortuna, we opted for the 1:30pm tour.
+You can choose between a few different types of tours including a night tour if you’re feeling more adventurous.
+The website for booking the tour is http://www.reservamonteverde.com/guided-tours.html.

 This concluded our hiking/nature/adventure portion of our trip to Costa Rica.
 It was off to the capital city of San Jose early the next morning.